d-smith/ml-speciality-notes/plural-sight/impl-and-op-ml.md

 * Developmet process where a solution is built, tested, and deployed automatically based on a commit to a source repository without any human intervention.

+### Monitoring SageMaker

+* CloudWatch - metrics, logs
+    * Metrics stored for 15 months, 2 weeks available in console
+* CloudTrail - audit

+### Fault Tolerant Endpoint Configuration

+* Spread your damn instances across availability zones

+### Loosely Coupling

+By building a modular architecture, components can integrate with other components without having to know about specific definition or configuration of those components.
+Elements like load balancers, queues, and managed workflow engines support loose coupling.

+* Step flow function
+* SQS
+* SNS
+* Eventbridge